-Version Date Changes 1 28 February 2019 Version submitted as official deliverable to the EC.
-28 February 2019 2 13 March 2019 Section 3.7 (File management and naming conventions) have been updated: a sub-folder called 8-MIGNEX-resources has been added to the MIGNEX information folder structure; the sub-folders previously named 'work in progress' have been renamed 'supporting files' and the description has been changed accordingly.
+Version Date Changes 1 28 February 2019 Version submitted as official deliverable to the EC. a sub-folder called 8-MIGNEX-resources has been added to the information folder structure; the sub-folders previously named progress' have been renamed 'supporting files' and the descript Section 3.7 (File management and naming conventions) has been updated: a sub-folder called 8-MIGNEX-resources has been added to the MIGNEX information folder structure; the sub-folders previously named 'work in progress' have been renamed 'supporting files' and the description has been changed accordingly.
 Several errors in the examples of file names have been corrected.
+3 31 March 2020 Version re-submitted to the EC in response to the October 2019 ethics check, with correct references to GDPR legislation.
+Specifications have been added to various sections, reflecting the progress of the project.